Khatchi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds the execution permission to the owner of the file hello
+A script that adds the execution permission to owner and group, and read permision to other users